+33 6 52 81 47 39 [email protected] Mon-Fri 08:00-18:00 (CET)

 Modern PLC splitters are based on planar lightwave circuit technology, which uses precision lithography to form optical waveguides on a silica substrate.
 A fibre optic splitter like 1x2 Fiber Splitter is manufactured in five steps.
 Each phase necessitates rigorous control and management of numerous elements such as environment, temperature, and precise assembly and equipment.
 Step 1: Component Preparation Generally, three components are required.
 Whether you're a network engineer designing a PON (Passive Optical Network) or a homeowner curious about how your fiber connection works, understanding splitters is essential for grasping the backbone of modern connectivity.

-• What are some methods for repairing beam splitters
+• What are the methods for cleaning optical splitters

-What are some methods for repairing beam splitters
+What are the methods for cleaning optical splitters

 • What are the five types of beam splitters